 Medina: Many youth experiencing homelessness have grown up without the chance to learn about healthy food choices or having access to nutritious meals.

 In our clinic, we often see youth who are struggling with health problems as a result of a lack of nutrients in their diet.
 They have trouble concentrating because they feel very weak, tired or dizzy and may also be experiencing significant weight loss.

-In that same study I referenced earlier, 35 per cent of youth reported having little to no energy.
+Youth have also disclosed that they have little to no energy.
 This can affect their ability to follow their daily routines, such as working or going to school, maintaining relationships and progressing in their lives.

 Luwam: What impact does this have on young people in the long-term?

 Medina: Good nutrition is important for everyone, and especially youth.
 Adolescence is a time for rapid physical and mental growth and development.
 Healthy eating and ensuring proper food intake are essential in meeting young peoples’ nutrition and energy needs.

 Youth need extra nutrients that are rich in energy, calcium and iron to support organ and tissue growth.
 This is especially important for brain development, bone growth, and hormonal changes during puberty.
 Nutrition for growth and development during teen years paves the way for entering healthy adulthood, and significantly reduces the risks of illnesses that occur later in life such as diabetes, cardiovascular diseases and obesity.

 Luwam: Is there a particular young person who comes to mind when you think of the power of food in your work?